GEC-git/AptaMat/README.md

 This algorithm slices the dotbracket notation into notable patterns for each structure, then match the patterns between the two with three passes of calculation using a scoring matrix.
 It then aligns the patterns inside of the structures and return aligned dotbracket notations for each structures.

-AptAlign can align two structures or an ensemble of structures inside of a CLUSTER file.
+AptAlign can align two structures at a time and is used in the clustering algorithm.

 ____

-The **clustering** algorithm can be used with AptAlign to generate clusters from a dataset.
+The **clustering** algorithm is used in tandem with AptAlign to generate clusters from a dataset.
+It uses AptAlign to
 It uses the AptaMat distance as a similarity index for the affinity propagation clustering provided by *scikit-learn*.

 It can also display the affinity matrix when finished using a CPU or GPU accelerated 3D matrix visualizer.